 - 4.14.1 Internal audits, of the three laboratories of Forensic Services, are performed on predetermined schedules and follow quality procedures to ensure compliance with the normative references and management system.
 Internal audits address all elements of the management system.
 The Quality Manager plans and organizes the audits as required by the schedule and requested by the management.
-Auditors are trained, qualified, and preferably independent of the workgroup(s) to be audited. - 14.14.1 Quality Audits Procedure: a variety of internal audits are performed.
-The purpose of these audits is to ensure compliance with the Management System and remediate nonconformities through corrective action other formal or informal.
+Auditors are trained in the auditing process. - 14.14.1 Quality Audits Procedure: a variety of internal audits are performed.
+The purpose of these audits is to ensure compliance with the Management System and remediate nonconformities through corrective action either formal or informal.
 The following are the guidelines for performing internal quality or technical audits: - 14.14.1.1 All auditors shall be trained prior to performing audits.
-Training may be offered internally or provided through such programs as the ASCLD/LAB International or A2LA assessor training program. - Audits shall be comprehensive and performed from audit checklists with the goal of auditing against all requirements of the naturagement system and the normative references consistent with the purpose of the audit.
-A substantial portion of quality audits and all technical audits include a review of case files and other technical records. - 14.14.1.3 A sampling of hard expires of controlled management documents retained in the laboratory is leviewed to insure that they are either currently approved for use or marked to indicate that they are obsolete. - 14.14.1.4 The Quality Manager schedules audits, as requested by management, with a lead-time of two te six months when possible.
-The Quality Manager or designee organizes and leads audits. - 14.14.1.4 Quditors are encouraged to perform technical/analytical audits within their own technical specialties provided they are not auditing their assigned unit within the laboratory in which they work.
-DNA casework and DNA database are two separate units and analysts from one unit may audit the other, provided they do not perform analysis in that unit.
-Administrative audits of any laboratory discipline may be performed by any analyst qualified in any discipline. - 14.14.1.5 Ideally, teams of three or more individuals shall perform audits. - 14.14.1.6 A finding is a significant deviation from the Management System and may require that a corrective action be initiated.
+Training may be offered internally or provided through such programs as the ASCLD/LAB International or A2LA assessor training program. - 14.14.1.2 Audits shall be comprehensive and performed from audit checklists with the goal of auditing against all requirements of the management system and the normative references consistent with the purpose of the audit.
+A substantial portion of quality audits and all technical audits include a review of case files and other technical records. - 14.14.1.3 A sampling of hard copies of controlled management documents retained in the laboratory is reviewed to ensure that they are either currently approved for use or marked to indicate that they are obsolete. - 14.14.1.4 The Quality Manager schedules audits, as requested by management, with a lead-time for the on-site portion of two to six months when possible.
+Audits may be broken up into different activities which are conducted throughout the audit cycle.
+The Quality Manager or designee organizes and leads audits. - 14.14.1.5 Ideally, teams of three or more individuals shall perform audits. - 14.14.1.6 A finding is a significant deviation from the Management System and may require that a corrective action be initiated.
 Findings must be objective and verifiable and the nonconformity must involve a deviation from the documented management system or normative references.
 While a finding will be noted, a corrective action may not be issued if the finding has been previously resolved or can be corrected while the audit team is performing the audit.
 However, this would only be applicable to simple findings where the accuracy of analysis is not impacted and root cause analysis is not necessary.

 - 14.14.1.7 Significant potential nonconformities discovered during the audit are remediated through a preventive action requests. - 14.14.1.8 Commendation: noteworthy action, process, or document that is observed during the course of an audit. - 14.14.1.9 Recommendation: these are not nonconformities from the quality standards or audit findings, but are opportunities for management to evaluate improvement ideas.
-The System Director will follow-up and discuss these with the Laboratory Manager. - 14.14.1.10 Audits are concluded with an exit conference.
+The System Director will follow-up and discuss these with the Laboratory Manager. - 14.14.1.10 On-site audits are concluded with an exit conference.
 Conference participants consist of lab management, lead auditor, available audit team members, and other attendees as invited by the lab manager.
-The lead auditor or designee should summarize the audit at this conference and leave the report, if possible. - 14.14.1.11 The final written report shall be completed in a timely manner and include a summary, findings, recommendations, and commendations. - 14.14.1a Technical Audit Procedure: technical audits may be performed as part of the annual quality audits.
+The lead auditor or designee should summarize the audit at this conference. - 14.14.1.11 The final written report shall be completed in a timely manner and include a summary, findings, recommendations, and commendations.
+If the on-site audit concludes all of the audit activities, the report should be provided at the conclusion of the exit conference, if possible. - 14.14.1a Technical Audit Procedure: technical audits may be performed as part of the annual quality audits.
 Suggested tasks for technical audits include: